nanocurrency/nano-docs/docs/node-implementation/contributing.md

 * Space before open parenthesis.
 * Space after comma.

-Please run `ci/clang-format-all.sh` before pushing your code to ensure that the formatting is good.
+Please run `ci/clang-format-all.sh` on *nix systems before pushing your code to ensure that the formatting is good.
 If you want to do formatting from the IDE, chances are there's a plugin available.
+Visual studio for instance provides a way to automatically format on saving.
 The definition file `.clang-format` is located in the project root directory.

 Make sure you set up your editor to use tabs.
 Use tabs for indentation, and spaces for alignment [^5].
 That way, you can use any tab size you want in your favorite editor, but the code will still look good for people with different settings.